dmitrigur/object_utility.js/README.md

   returns false is not equal, true if equal (use JSON.stringify function for compared values).

 ReturnObjectValue (root object, address array) return any type.
-It works as previous function, but returns leaf value of array clone.
+It works as previous function, but returns leaf value of array clone, and returns undefined if object does not exists.

-isEmptyObject (object object) checks if associative array is empty, returns true if empty, false if not? undefined if object does not exists.
+isEmptyObject (object object) checks if associative array is empty, returns true if empty, false if not empty. undefined if object does not exists.